scast3/scast3/README.md

 ## Hi there 👋
-🚀 About Me
-🎓 Graduate Student: M.S. in Data Science, Colorado School of Mines (2024–2026).
-📚 Dual Bachelor's Degrees: Computer Science & Mechanical Engineering.
-🌟 Passionate About: Machine Learning, Real-Time Systems, Robotics, and Aerospace Applications.
+Welcome to my GitHub!
+I'm currently a graduate CS student at the Colorado School of Mines with a strong passion for solving complex problems through innovative computational methods.
+My work lies at the intersection of Machine Learning, Signal Processing, and Algorithm Development, with applications in fields like geophysics, advanced manufacturing, and intelligent systems.
 <!--
 **scast3/scast3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.